This article will discuss the Malta digital nomad visa, its eligibility criteria, and its benefits.

 Your application will be checked to ensure that the necessary documents have been submitted.
 Then, a receipt will be issued with instructions for payment of a €300 non-refundable fee.

 The main applicant must make the payment through their account.
-Once the payment is received, your application will be off to review.
+Once the payment is received, your application will be off for review.

 - Application Review